medusa-project/ideals/README.md

 There are also several OpenSearch-related rake tasks under the `opensearch:` prefix that can assist with index management and reindexing.

+## AsynchronousJobs

+In order to keep the web server responsive, all operations that would take more than a small fraction of a second to complete need to run asynchronously.
+This is accomplished using Rails' ActiveJob feature.

+The async adapter is used to run jobs.
+This adapter simply runs them in a separate thread within one of the web server's worker processes, with no fancy features like retrying failed jobs etc. The jobs that IDEALS runs are trivial enough that this works well without adding the complexity of another dependency like Redis, beanstalkd, etc. that many other adapters require.

+Examining the job classes in `app/jobs`, one will notice that most of their `perform()` methods create a Task instance before doing anything.
+This object enables progress reporting from the institution-scoped `/tasks` or global- scoped `/all-tasks` views.

 ## JavaScript

 The JavaScript system uses Sprockets, which was the default in earlier versions